hasenj/sehm/readme.md

 `div` and `span` are convenience methods.
 Not all tags have methods defined in their names.
 To produce a generic tag, use the `element` function (or `e` for short):

     (e "div" 'class "myclass" "content" "content")

+You can define a tag alias using the `deftagalias` macro:

+    (deftagalias "section" "div")

+Now you can use "section" as if it was "div":

+    (section 'class "comments"
+        "Comments will be loaded here")

 ## Custom tags